 2. All indoor space used by Children must be adequately ventilated.

 a.
-Windows should be open when outside temperature and air quality allow.
+(NEW) Windows should be open when outside temperature and air quality allow.

 b.
 Doors and windows used for ventilation must be equipped with securely fastened screens.